About Streamlit in Snowflake¶

 Use the GRANT <privileges> command to grant these privileges to a role, as shown in the following examples:

-GRANT USAGE ON SCHEMA mydb.myschema TO ROLE myrole; GRANT USAGE ON DATABASE mydb TO ROLE myrole; GRANT CREATE STREAMLIT ON SCHEMA mydb.myschema TO ROLE myrole; GRANT CREATE STAGE ON SCHEMA mydb.myschema TO ROLE myrole;
+GRANT USAGE ON SCHEMA streamlit_db.streamlit_schema TO ROLE streamlit_creator; GRANT USAGE ON DATABASE streamlit_db TO ROLE streamlit_creator; GRANT CREATE STREAMLIT ON SCHEMA streamlit_db.streamlit_schema TO ROLE streamlit_creator; GRANT CREATE STAGE ON SCHEMA streamlit_db.streamlit_schema TO ROLE streamlit_creator;

 Privileges required to view a Streamlit app¶

-To view a Streamlit app, a user must have a Snowflake account and be signed in.
+To view a Streamlit app, you must have a Snowflake account and be signed in.
+Additionally, you must use a role that is granted the USAGE privilege on the following:

-Streamlit in Snowflake supports v1.22.0 of the Streamlit libraries.
-Support for later versions of the Streamlit libraries will be included as they are released.
+Streamlit in Snowflake supports v1.22.0 of the Streamlit library.
+Support for later versions of the Streamlit library will be included as they are released.

 Supported external packages¶